Bresaola

 Images from a previous project

 If there are any air bubbles, prick them with a needle that’s been sterilised by holding it briefly in a flame.
 Weigh the meat and make a note of the weight.
 Then brush/rub it all over with the ‘mould liquid’ that we made earlier, or with a commercial mould culture, such as Mold 600 (US website) prepared according to the manufacturer’s instructions.
-Hang the bresaola in your drying fridge or another place where a temperature between 10°C (50°f) and 15.6°C (approx 60°f) with a relative humidity (RH) between 75% and 85% can be maintained.
+Hang the bresaola in your drying fridge or another place where a temperature between 10°C (50°f) and 15.6°C (approx 60°f) and a relative humidity (RH) between 75% and 85% can be maintained.
 I put mine in a fridge that has been converted to maintain the temperature and humidity that I want.
 I find that I have less problems when I run it around 12°C with a RH around 75% – 80%.
 In the early stages, the RH may be in the 90’s; this is perfectly normal when using a small curing chamber and somewhat desirable; we want the RH in the curing chamber to lower gradually as the meat dries.

 The meat will develop a coat of dry white mould, don’t be alarmed if initially a slightly fuzzy mould forms as this often precedes the dry one we want.
 However, fuzzy mould that lingers, or any mould that isn’t white isn’t wanted – but you shouldn’t have that problem if you’ve used the mould culture above.
 Here’s the bresaola 3½ weeks into drying, it’s covered with a good white mould that’s keeping all the nasty ones at bay.
 It’s lost about 28% of its post-cure weight: